BrianHilson/json-to-html-form/README.md

 ## Example: Radio Input

-Note: The remaining example do not include the "settings" or "form" syntax, just the syntax for each individual element.
+Note: The remaining examples do not include the "settings" or "form" syntax, just the syntax for each individual element.
 See the demo above for an example of creating a form with many elements.

 This:
 ```JSON